SyaefulKai/DLAuto/README.md

 git clone https://github.com/SyaefulKai/DLAuto.git && cd DLAuto
 ```
 ### 2. Create and Activate Virtual Environment (Optional)
-It is recommended to use a virtual environment:
+It is recommended to use a virtual environment, although this step is optional:
 ```bash
 python -m venv .venv
 ./.venv/Scripts/activate